 - regional cooperation and integration, through closer policy coordination in support of regional and global public goods, and larger regional markets for goods, services, and capital.

-Responding to the recommendations of the Midterm Review of Strategy 2020, the CPS 2014-2018 will emphasize catalyzing resource flows and providing knowledge solutions.
+Responding to the recommendations of the Midterm Review of Strategy 2020, the CPS for 2014-2018 will emphasize catalyzing resource flows and providing knowledge solutions.
 Public-private partnerships will be a key activity, as will strategies to enhance partnerships with cofinanciers and implement knowledge activities.

 Country Operations Business Plans